ASALOGAN/October-Daily-Coding-Challenges/README.md

 The repository is structured as follows:

 /October-Daily-Coding-Challenges
-├── Day One 20/10/24
+├── Day One 20-10-24
-│ ├── problem-1.md # Description of the first LeetCode problem for the day
+│   ├── problem-1.md       # Description of the first LeetCode problem Maximum Distance
+│   ├── solution-1.js      # Solution to the first problem (in JavaScript)
-│ ├── solution-1.py # Solution to the first problem (can be in any language) │ ├── problem-2.md # Description of the second LeetCode problem for the day (if applicable) │ ├── solution-2.py # Solution to the second problem
+│   ├── solution-1.py      # Solution to the first problem (in Python)
+│   ├── problem-2.md       # Description of the second LeetCode problem Multiply Strings
+│   ├── solution-2.js      # Solution to the second problem (in JavaScript)
 │   ├── notes.md           # Notes and explanation of the day's approach and learnings

 ## Progress

-- **Day One 20/10/24:** Solved 1 problem each on arrays and strings.
+- **Day One 20-10-24:** Solved 2 problems—one on arrays (Maximum Distance in Arrays) and one on strings (Multiply Strings).

 ## Goals